joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- `AccountRepository` should deal with the `id` and not with the `pid`
+- We may have to introduce an `EventBus`
 - `Account.load_from_event_stream` is not tested
+- `Account` may be able to create named processes, so that we can easily identiy `Account`s by their names intead of `pid`s
 - Introduce a `Registry` for `Account` named process
 - Introduce an `AccountRepository` that will act as a repository for `Account`, and it will be used by the `BankService`
   - Move the withdrawn out of the BankService